 Cabbage maggots are most damaging and noticeable on seedlings, but they can affect more mature plants by stunting their growth or causing the leaves of the plant to have a bitter flavor.
-A seedling or adult plant affected by cabbage maggots may wilt or take on a blue cast to their leaves.
+A seedling or adult plant affected by cabbage maggots may wilt or take on a blue cast to

 The best control is to prevent cabbage maggots from being laid on the plants in the first place.
 Covering susceptible plants or growing the plants in row covers will help to prevent the cabbage maggot fly from laying its eggs on the plants.
 Also, placing yellow buckets of soapy or oily water out near the plants is said to help attract and trap the cabbage maggot flies, as they are attracted to the yellow color and then drown in the water.

 If your plants are already infected with cabbage maggots, you can try applying an insecticide to the soil to kill them, but typically, by the time you discover that a plant has cabbage maggots, the damage is extensive enough that pesticide will not save the plant.
 If this is the case, your best option is to pull up the plant and destroy it.
 Don’t compost affected plants, as this can give the cabbage maggots a place to overwinter and increases the chances that they will return next year.